PostHog/posthog-segment/README.md

 This is the code of PostHog's integration with Segment.

-While more limited than our own libraries, this allows you to send events to all your destinations with just one Segment library call.
+While more constrained than our own libraries, it allows you to send events to all your destinations with just one Segment library call.

-Check it out in the Segment Catalog: https://segment.com/integrations/posthog/.
+Available in the Segment Catalog: https://segment.com/integrations/posthog/.

 ## Questions?